Phidippus audax: Vision

 Like all jumping spiders, bold jumpers have exceptional eyesight.
 Their unique visual system is widely regarded as the best amongst all spiders and plays an important role in courtship, hunting, and observational learning.
-Bold jumpers have four pairs of eyes arranged in a semi-circe around their head, allowing them to see nearly 360° around them.
+Bold jumpers have four pairs of eyes arranged in a semi-circle around their head, allowing them to see nearly 360° around them.
 The forward-facing eyes are the largest and are known as the principal eyes or the anterior median (AM) eyes.
 The retina of these eyes are able to rotate, allowing them to follow a moving target.
 These eyes have the greatest resolution and are able to see color.
 The remaining three pairs of eyes are known as the secondary eyes.
 The first pair of secondary eyes are the anterior lateral (AL) eyes.
 They are responsible for detecting approaching or "looming" objects.
 Next is the posterior median (PM) eyes and the posterior lateral (PL) eyes.
 These eyes help detect motion from the sides and behind.

 Behavior

+Bold jumpers will quickly flee from animals that are too large to eat, jumping down and away or hiding in small crevices.
+At night they hide in a crevice or small cavity and make a silk retreat to avoid predators that hunt by touch.
+Bold jumpers are shy spiders that retreat from humans when approached.
+If handled, they generally do not bite.
+These characteristics make them appear to have a great deal of curiosity and personality.
+Like most jumping spiders, bold jumpers hunt alone during the day.